 Option 2:

 If you regularly roast your own chickens at home, you can follow the instructions above.
-While I love a down-home chicken dinner complete with mash and gravy, I actually find that a poaching a whole chicken in a crock pot yields more consistently tender meat that is easier to completely remove from the bones.
+While I love a down-home chicken dinner complete with mash and gravy, I actually find that poaching a whole chicken in a crock pot yields more consistently tender meat that is easier to completely remove from the bones.

 You will need: